Treating Osteoarthritis Glastonbury

 How is Osteoarthritis Treated?

-Current non-surgical treatments for Osteoarthritis include physical therapy, pain medications, non-steroidal anti-inflammatory drugs (NSAIDs, such as ibuprofen, Motrin, and Aleve), and joint injections, such as hyaluronic acid (HA) and corticosteroids.
+Current non-surgical treatments for osteoarthritis include physical therapy, pain medications, non-steroidal anti-inflammatory drugs (NSAIDs, such as ibuprofen, Motrin, and Aleve), and joint injections, such as hyaluronic acid (HA) and corticosteroids.

 The regenerative treatments we offer include:

-IMPORTANT : NO regenerative medicine treatment, including stem cell-based therapies, can “regrow” cartilage if there is no cartilage left.
+IMPORTANT: NO regenerative medicine treatment, including stem cell-based therapies, can “regrow” cartilage if there is no cartilage left.
 No research has ever shown this to occur.
 The only way to get rid of arthritis in a joint is to get rid of the joint - that is, a joint replacement.

 Osteoarthritis FAQs